Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_president_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_president_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
 _randomat_president_bonushealth_ - Default: 100 - Extra health gained by the detective.\
-_randomat_president_announce_ - Default: 1 - Whether to announce when the president dies
+_randomat_president_announce_ - Default: 1 - Whether to announce when the president dies.

+## Get Down Mr. Romero!
+Gives Detectives extra health, but if they get killed, all living members of the Innocent team are converted to Zombies
+\
+\
+**ConVars**
+\
+_ttt_randomat_romero_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_romero_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_romero_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_romero_bonushealth_ - Default: 100 - Extra health gained by the detective.\
+_randomat_romero_announce_ - Default: 1 - Whether to announce when Mr. Romero dies.

 ## Ghostly Apparition
 Dead players become ghosts who leave a trail of smoke as they drift through the world